codescrum/bebox/README.md

 Bebox's main concern is __organization__.
 It is generally a good idea to have conventions about how different source code files are placed and named and be able to use this to reduce the details required to understand a project while also providing automation in key places.
 These conventions may include things like from how to write modules, integrate them into the projects, a directory structure for the projects to follow, how to have a replicated “development/test” environment into virtual machines, etc.

-NOTE: For the moment, Bebox assumes that the remote machines' OS is Debian based.
+NOTE: For the moment, Bebox assumes that the remote machine OS is Debian based.

 Bebox development is based on awesome tools on their own, and essentially based on the following: